35 Years Ago: Jimmy Page Launches His First Solo Tour

-The guitarist had just released his first non-soundtrack album away from Zeppelin — even though ‘Outrider’ included a guest vocal by Robert Plant (on ‘The Only One’) and contributions on all but two tracks by drummer Jason Bonham, son of Page's late bandmate John Bonham.
-Perhaps on the strength of that partial reunion, ‘Outrider’ rose as high as No. 26 on the album chart, while earning a Grammy nomination for Best Rock Instrumental.
+Outrider, his first non-soundtrack album away from Zeppelin, had arrived the previous June.
+Included was a guest vocal by Robert Plant (on "The Only One") and contributions on all but two tracks by drummer Jason Bonham, son of Page's late bandmate John Bonham.
+Perhaps on the strength of that partial reunion, Outrider rose as high as No. 26 on the Billboard album chart, while earning a Grammy nomination for Best Rock Instrumental.

 Bonham, meanwhile, was hailed at the subsequent Chicago stop for "displaying his father's rampaging drum style and penchant for flash."
 Whatever critics thought of Page's late-'80s shows, that onstage chemistry led directly to Page and Bonham's later performances with Plant and John Paul Jones, making this solo jaunt a critical moment in the history of Led Zeppelin.